Help to Buy: Equity Loan scheme (2021-2023)

 - Once you’ve secured your new home, your equity loan can be repaid over 25 years

-If you’re living in Scotland, you’ll be covered by the Help to Buy (Scotland) scheme, which also allows you to purchase your new home with as little as a 5% deposit.
+If you’re living in Scotland, you’ll be covered by the Help to Buy (Scotland) Affordable New Build scheme, which also allows you to purchase your new home with as little as a 5% deposit.
 To find out more, visit our Help to Buy Scotland page.

 Who is Eligible for Help to Buy?

-Currently, the Help to Buy Equity Loan is available for first-time buyers, helping you move into your first home quicker than you thought possible.
-The scheme is also available for existing homeowners, allowing you to move up the property ladder with as little as a 5% minimum deposit on your new home.
+The Help to Buy: Equity Loan scheme (2021-2023) is available for first-time buyers, helping you move into your first home quicker than you thought possible with as little as a 5% minimum deposit on your new home.

 Help to Buy Calculator